mozilla/community-development/global_events/leadership_summit/code-of-conduct.md

 #### Look out for each other

 Be mindful of your surroundings and of your fellow participants.
 Alert an event organizer / Participation Team member if you notice a dangerous situation, someone in distress, or violations of this Guideline.
 If something makes you feel concerned, or worried - even if you’re not sure it’s a violation, it’s better to reach out, than to ignore.

 Be mindful of [local laws](http://www.goabroad.com/articles/study-abroad/singapore-laws-to-know-before-you-go), and protect each other from making public - personal information that may put people at risk of appearing to violate those laws.

 Remember that summit venues may be shared with members of the public; please be respectful to all patrons of these locations.

 #### Expect and accommodate cultural and personal differences

-Be mindful that for many, English is a 2nd, 3rd or even 4th language, and to show patience and respect while listening to and conveying ideas.Remember that we come from many cultures and backgrounds.
+Be mindful that for many, English is a 2nd, 3rd or even 4th language, and to show patience and respect while listening to and conveying ideas.
+Remember that we come from many cultures and backgrounds.
 What is friendly in one culture may not be in another.
 If you’re not sure what is appropriate, just ask.

 Remember that due to personal, religious, or other reasons, not everyone in the group may drink alcohol or even eat certain types of food.
 Please respect people’s choices and preferences in this regard without question or criticism.